ngocmphan/arbres_publics/README.md

 ### Quantitative deliverables
 #### Trees profile
 * Types of trees most planted: on road versus off road
-* What are the top 3 areas with most trees?
 * In general, what are the most planted trees?
 * In general, what are the types of land that trees were most planted on?
 * Confidence interval for DHP of trees.